ibm-cloud-docs/key-protect/create-standard-keys.md

           <p>
             <strong>Required.</strong> Your {{site.data.keyword.cloud_notm}}
             access token.
 Include the full contents of the <code>IAM</code>
-            token, including the Bearer value, in the cURL request.
+            token, including the Bearer value, in the <code>curl</code> request.
           </p>
           <p>
             For more information, see